‘Star Wars: Rebels’ Season 4: New Evidence On Ahsoka’s Return As A Force Wielder

 The show also came out with a clip accompanying the reveal that both new and old faces will be featured in Star Wars: Rebels Season 4.
 Ahsoka was one of the characters featured in the montage.

-This had the fan site believing that Ahsoka is not as dead as she seemed in the second season, when she appears to have been killed in a supercharged battle against her former master, Darth Vader.
+This had the fan site believing that Ahsoka is not as dead as she seemed in the second season when she appears to have been killed in a supercharged battle against her former master, Darth Vader.

 According to Star Wars HQ, Ahsoka might return in Star Wars: Rebels Season 4 as a Force wielder much like Bendu, who fans saw take an elemental form in the Season 3 finale.